Koha-Community/kohadocs/source/opac.rst

     **Important**

-    You must choose a delivery method (SMS or Email or Phone) along with 'Digest only?' if you would like to receive a digest of the messages.
+    You must choose a delivery method (SMS or email or phone) along with 'Digest only?' if you would like to receive a digest of the messages.